 Students are required to take two introductory social science courses and 18 units of related advanced undergraduate social science courses.
+Courses used to fulfill the advanced social science requirement must be taken for grades.
+Courses taken on a pass/fail basis will not fulfill the requirement.
 The introductory social science courses must be drawn from the following list: either An 22 or An 23, Ec 11, Law 33, PS 12, either Psy 15, Psy 16, or Psy 20, SS 13.
-The 18 units of advanced undergraduate social science courses (numbered 100 and above), in fields following at least one of their introductory courses, must be taken as indicated below.
+The 18 units of advanced undergraduate social science courses (numbered 100 and above), in fields following at least one of their introductory courses, must be taken as indicated on the next page.